Meowchacho/OverEngineeredSliceOfLifeSimulator/.github/ISSUE_TEMPLATE/idea--command.md

 ---
-name: 'Idea: Areas'
+name: 'Idea: Command'
-about: Suggest an idea for new areas or changes to how areas work.
+about: Suggest a new command, or changes to an existing one!
 title: ''
-labels: 'Idea: Areas'
+labels: 'Idea: Commands'
 assignees: Meowchacho

 ---